lugenx/ecohabit/README.md

 -   Runs the app in the development mode.\
 -   You can start making http calls to [http://localhost:3001](http://localhost:3001)

-## Running Frontend React JS Application:
+## Running the Frontend React JS Application:

 -   Change the directory to server folder using terminal command: cd .\client\
 -   In the client directory, you can run: